 Let's try to discover something that brings you joy right now.
 Think about your happiest childhood holiday memories.
 What made your childhood holidays so special?
 Was it a sense of anticipation?
 Was it all the delicious cookies and Grandma's fudge?
 Was it playing with your new toys?
 Was it seeing your favorite cousin?

 Now here's the key question that will help you increase your happiness over the holidays right now despite your divorce.
 What can you do today to experience even a little of that joy you felt during the holidays when you were a kid?
 If you ask yourself this question every day and then do what you can do to recreate some of that joyfulness, you'll be taking major strides toward adding happiness to your holidays.

 Your Functional Divorce Assignment:

 If you haven't already, take the time to think about your happiest holiday memories from your childhood.
 What made those holidays so wonderful?
 Be as specific as you can in answering this question.

 Ask yourself what makes you happy every day of the holiday season.
-Every day you have choices you can make about how much happiness you allow into your emotional box.
-If during this holiday season you spend a bit more effort doing something every day that brings you joy, you'll be sure to have a bit merrier holidays.
+Every day you have choices you can make about how much happiness you allow yourself.
+If during this holiday season you spend a bit more effort doing something every day that brings you joy, you'll be sure to have merrier holidays.